architkarandikar/FeedforwardNeuralNetwork/README.md

 Tests and documentation haven't been added yet, since this is a toy project.
 There are a bunch of sanity-check tests which are really scripts which are not meant to be clean code.
 The repository will evolve over time.

 Use the READMEs in each folder for detailed instructions.
-The networks as of now are not robust to a veriety of initial conditions and converge only for very specific initial conditions.
-Demo: MNISTDataset/Third/MNISTThreeVideo.mov, MNISTDataset/Three/IntegratedGradientsVisualization/integrated_gradients_plot_V0.png
+The networks as of now are not robust to a veriety of initial conditions and converge only for very specific initial conditions

+Demo:
+* MNISTDataset/IntegratedGradientsVisualization/integrated_gradients_plot_3_five_epoch.png
+* MNISTDataset/Three/MNISTThreeVideo.mov

 Framework components are in the following folders:
-	ActivationFunctions
+* ActivationFunctions
-	LossFunctions
+* LossFunctions
-	Neurons
+* Neurons
-	Layers
+* Layers
-	NeuralNetwork
+* NeuralNetwork
-	Datasets
+* Datasets
-	NeuronWeightInitializers
+* NeuronWeightInitializers
 The following folders contain datasets and classifiers for those datasets:
-	PlusDataset
+* PlusDataset
-	MNISTDataset
+* MNISTDataset